VentureCraft/revisionable/readme.md

 Revisionable is a laravel package that allows you to keep a revision history for your models without thinking.
 For some background and info, [see this article](http://www.chrisduell.com/blog/development/keeping-revisions-of-your-laravel-model-data/)

-## Working with third party Auth / Eloquent extensions
+## Working with 3rd party Auth / Eloquent extensions

 Revisionable now has support for Auth powered by [**Sentry by Cartalyst**](https://cartalyst.com/manual/sentry).